belcour/blog/_drafts/2016-01-01-covariance-tracing.markdown

 effect those operators have on the covariance matrix \(\Sigma\).</em></div>
 </center><br />

-Remember that we are interested not in the resulting radiance, but to its covariance.
+Remember that we are not interested in the resulting radiance, but to its covariance.
 What we really want is <strong>how an operator affects the covariance</strong>.
 Fortunately, under a first order assumption (equivalent to paraxial optics), we can formulate analytically how operators modify the covariance matrix.

+<h4>The travel operator</h4>
 <strong>The travel operator</strong> is the simplest of all.
 It describes the local radiance given that we now the local radiance from a previous position along the ray.
+Using the tangent plane formulation described earlier, we can update the local position of a ray after a travel of length `d`.
+Only the spatial component of the ray will be updated since the ray's direction remains fixed.

 <center>
 <div style="position:relative;width:600px;height:300px;">